Prof. Diedrich Diederichsen

-Professor for Theory, Aesthetics and History of Popular Music
+Professor of Theory, Aesthetics and History of Popular Music